-One of the many reasons you live in the Pacific Northwest is because you love to hike.
+One of the many reasons you live in Seattle and the Pacific Northwest is because you love to hike.
 Filled with majestic mountains and trails, this area is indeed a hiker’s paradise.
 Unfortunately, that dream may be dashed if you injure your feet.
 Two common overuse injuries you may encounter are plantar fasciitis and Achilles tendonitis.
 We’ve already written “The Definitive Guide to Stopping Heel Pain in Hikers”.
 Today we’re going to cover how you can stop Achilles tendonitis when hiking.

 What Is Achilles Tendonitis?

 Achilles tendonitis is a cousin to plantar fasciitis.
 Why call it a cousin?
 It’s because it has many of the same causes as plantar fasciitis.
 Many of the preventive measures and treatments are also the same.The Achilles is located in the back of your heel and it attaches to the plantar fascia, the ligament that becomes inflamed with plantar fasciitis.

 Causes and Risk Factors for Achilles Tendonitis in Hikers